Chase 5/24 Rule Explained

-Your application will be declined if 5 new cards are reported on your personal credit report in the past 24 months
+Chase applications will be declined if 5 new cards have been added to your personal credit report in the past 24 months.

 Deep Dive into the 5/24 Rule